 He should have been faster, stronger, or something.
-Harry sighed felling his shoulders drop.
+Harry sighed feeling his shoulders drop.
 He wasn't though, not by a long shot.
-He was nowhere near where he wanted to be in order to protect her.
-It was a bitter pill to swallow.
+He was nowhere near where he wanted to be in order to protect her and that was a bitter pill to swallow.

 Then as if that wasn't enough, because of her injuries, Dumbledore had brought in Hermione's parents.
-They were going to pull her from Hogwarts.
-Hermione had told him yesterday.
+Hermione had told him yesterday they were going to pull her from Hogwarts.
 They were going to move.

-Harry's glazed eyes turned to the Black Lake as he chuckled darkly.
-Oh yeah, let's not forget that he had told them all about Harry.
+Harry chuckled darkly, glazed eyes turning to the Black Lake Oh yeah, let's not forget that he had told them all about Harry.
 How trouble had a way of finding him.
 How he was often in the middle of dangerous things.
 How Harry always seemed to drag her along on his 'adventures'.
 The stone, rescuing Sirius, and finally the Battle at the D.O.M.
-Stupid, Cock-blocking goat fucker.
+Stupid-cock-blocking-goat-fucker.

 Harry hadn't even been introduced properly to her parents yet, and they already thought him some deranged lunatic bent on getting himself killed.
 If he kept having ties to their daughter, he would get her killed too.
 In one meeting with the Grangers, Dumbledore had managed to destroy the image they had of him from Hermione's letters home.

 Harry could handle them not liking him.
 He could take them hating him.
 But what truly burned his arse was Dumbledore made Hermione cry.
-She had cried when she told him that her parents told her that when she got home she was forbidden to have anything to do with Harry.
+She had cried when she informed him that her parents when she got home she was forbidden to have anything to do with Harry.
 No post, no phone calls, nothing.
 For her 'Greater Good', they were moving far from England, and as far as she was concerned, Harry Potter no longer existed.

 "Hermione…" Harry whispered to himself painfully.
 Thoughts of his lover always calmed him down.

 Harry had noticed he had strange feelings for Hermione third year.
 He did what he could to ignore them.
 He didn't understand them but what they did to him told him that if he gave into them something would happen.
 Things would change.
-Harry had no idea what that change would be but there was no way he was going to risk losing her over some stupid feelings so clamped down on them hard.
+Harry had no idea what that change would be but there was no way he was going to risk losing her over some stupid feelings, so he clamped down on them.
+Hard.

-However, a few months through Forth year, just before his name came out of that blasted cup, he had pulled her aside and asked her what the hell it was.
+However, a few months through Fourth year, just before his name came out of that blasted cup, it became too much.
+He had pulled her aside and asked her what the hell it was.
 It was driving him mental.
 He couldn't figure any of it out.
 He never felt anything like them before, and it scared him.
 Worse, they were getting impossible to ignore and he shamefully lost his temper with her a few times before he caved in and talked to her about it.
-It was very awkward but he had pulled her aside one night and asked her to not laugh at him.
+It was very awkward but he had pulled her aside that night and asked her to not laugh at him.
 He needed to know what it was.
-He then explained to her what they felt like hoping she could help him praying that the change he feared wouldn't happen and driver her out of his life.
-She didn't laugh.
-She didn't leave.
+He then explained to her what they felt like hoping she could help him, praying that the change he feared wouldn't happen and driver her out of his life.
+Hermione didn't laugh, and thankfully she didn't leave.
 No, she cried.

 At first he thought they were bad feelings.
 He cursed himself and his weak self-control and apologized to her telling her he never meant to hurt her.
 He confessed it felt like knives piercing his chest flaying him to see her in tears and be the reason for it.
 Thankfully she started trying to explain before he worked himself much more.
 It was hard for her because even though he understood the concepts of emotional attachment, the idea of love, it had never occurred to him he might be in love with his best friend.